What crisis?! Injury-hit Liverpool send huge title race statement | Goal.com

 If you are coming for the crown, you best be ready for the fight of your life.

-This, remember, was a side without three of its first-choice back four, with its captain sidelined and its top scorer isolating after testing positive for coronavirus.
-No Virgil van Dijk, no Joe Gomez, no Trent Alexander-Arnold, no Jordan Henderson, no Mohamed Salah.
+This, remember, was a side without three of its first-choice back four, with its captain sidelined, it's marquee summer signing missing and its top scorer isolating after testing positive for coronavirus.
+No Virgil van Dijk, no Joe Gomez, no Trent Alexander-Arnold, no Jordan Henderson, no Thiago Alcantara, no Mohamed Salah.

 And they were facing a team that many had talked of as contenders, a team which had already beaten Manchester City and Arsenal on the road, which had wiped the floor with Leeds United and which had started the weekend on top of the Premier League.

-The bulk of the damage was done in the first half, which Liverpool dominated from the word go and were rewarded for through a Jonny Evans own goal, and a superbly-crafted second courtesy of Diogo Jota.
+The bulk of the damage was done in the first half, which Liverpool dominated from the word go and were rewarded for through a Jonny Evans own goal, and a superbly-crafted second courtesy of Diogo Jota, who headed home Andy Robertson's delicious delivery at the end of a flowing team move.

 Jota, bright, slick and dangerous, continues to impress.
 The Portugal international has now scored in all four of his home league appearances for the club, the first player in Reds history to manage such a feat.
 As several pointed out, he has scored more home goals this season than Manchester United.